notabucketofspam/ESP8266-HTTP-NeoPixel/README.md

 - SPI is used for communication between the modules instead of the UART serial system.
 This is done so that
   - a, the serial lines do not interfere with each other,
   - b, high-speed communication may be retained,
-  - c, the two modules may be directly stacked on top of each other using tall female-to-male pin headers:
+  - c, the two modules may be directly stacked on top of each other using tall female-to-male pin headers

 Ideal use case: two Wemos D1 Mini modules and a perfboard shield utilizing the aforementioned stacking technique: